COVID, Chemotherapy and Caring for Patients

 COVID-19 has brought lots of anxiety and uncertainty for all of us, but more so for our patients, who either have been diagnosed with a cancer or are currently going through cancer treatment.

-Many of our ladies who were already limiting contact with their friends due to being immunosuppressed (weak immune system due to chemotherapy) had to resolve to completely isolate due to COVID-19, losing very valuable support networks To make things more difficult and despite most of us having to quickly become more skilled with technology, not all our patients were able to continue with virtual support due to a lack of access and challenges understanding how to use it (especially with some of elderly patients).
+Many of our ladies who were already limiting contact with their friends due to being immunosuppressed (weak immune system due to chemotherapy) had to resolve to completely isolate due to COVID-19, losing very valuable support networks.
+To make things more difficult and despite most of us having to quickly become more skilled with technology, not all our patients were able to continue with virtual support due to a lack of access and challenges understanding how to use it (especially with some of elderly patients).
 This has only added to feelings of isolation and loneliness.

 Some of our mums with school-age children made the decision to move out from their family home to decrease their risk of catching COVID-19 while being on treatment.
-Not seeing your children or being able to give them hug for seven weeks of chemo radiotherapy treatment, when you feel very vulnerable, is not easy for any of the family.
+Not seeing your children or being able to give them a hug for seven weeks of chemo radiotherapy treatment, when you feel very vulnerable, is not easy for any of the family.
 I have so much admiration for those ladies and the sacrifices they and their families had to make to see them well on the other side.

 Some of our patients have been faced with anxieties of treatment being stopped or delayed.
 It has undoubtedly put a strain on my patients and their families.
 Some of our phone calls that would normally take 5-10 mins are now 45 mins as we deal with the increasing worry, uncertainty, and general questions the new situations have thrown up.